MimiOnuoha/art-of-digital-mapping-ITP2016/week1/helpful_terminal_commands.md

 Navigate to a directory in the current one:

-		cd directoryname
+		cd foldername

-Navigate to the previous directory:
+Navigate to up to the previous directory:

-		cd ../
+		cd ../previousfoldername

 Navigate to any directory:

-		cd ~/directoryname
+		cd ~/foldername

 Start up a Python local server: